seclution/application-diagram/README.md

    that it can be resolved by this project.
 3. Run `scripts/update-webjar-version.sh /path/to/draw.io-webjar/target/*.jar`
    to update `pom.xml` with the WebJar version you just built.
+   Ensure `xmlstarlet` is installed before executing this script.
 4. From the root of this repository run `mvn package` to generate the XAR under `target/`.